9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

   Productivity   3.1% of total user, 2.9% of total elapsed
 ```

-When using `-sstderr`, our program\'s performance numbers are printed to
+When using `-sstderr`, our program's performance numbers are printed to
 the standard error stream, giving us a lot of information about what our
 program was doing.
 In particular, it tells us how much time was spent in
 garbage collection, and what the maximum live memory usage was.
 It turns
 out that to compute the mean of a list of 10 million elements our
 program used a maximum of 742 megabytes on the heap, and spent 96.9% of
 its time doing garbage collection!
-In total, only 3.1% of the program\'s
+In total, only 3.1% of the program's
 running time was spent doing productive work.

 So why is our program behaving so badly, and what can we do to improve
 it?
-After all, Haskell is a lazy language: shouldn\'t it be able to
+After all, Haskell is a lazy language: shouldn't it be able to
 process the list in constant space?

 ### Time profiling

-GHC, thankfully, comes with several tools to analyze a program\'s time
+GHC, thankfully, comes with several tools to analyze a program's time
 and space usage.
 In particular, we can compile a program with profiling
 enabled, which, when run, yields useful information about what resources
 each function was using.
 Profiling proceeds in three steps: compiling